pythoncapi/pythoncapi/doc/backward_compatibility.rst

 ++++++++++++++++++++++

-To reduce the risk of failure, :ref:`changing the C API <new-c-api>` should be as much as possible compatible with the :ref:`Python 3.7 C API <old-c-api>`.
-One solution for that is to provide a backward compatible header file and/or library.
+To reduce the risk of failure, :ref:`changing the C API <new-c-api>` should be as much as possible compatible with the :ref:`old C API (Python 3.7 C API)
+<old-c-api>`.
+One solution for that is to provide a backward compatible header
+file and/or library.

 Backward compatibility with Python 3.7 and older
 ================================================